ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-Introduction to DirectX 12 Graphics Engine : Part 1 - <a href="https://medium.com/@cybeaster/introduction-to-directx-12-graphics-engine-part-1-2ecdf5e6e4c0" target="_blank" rel="noopener noreferrer">link</a></h3>
+Make the Switch from Software Engineer to ML Engineer - <a href="https://medium.com/towards-data-science/make-the-switch-from-software-engineer-to-ml-engineer-7a4948730c97" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kirill Valitskii`**
+✍️ **posted by `Kartik Singhal`**

-<blockquote>Over time, many game engines have evolved into complex systems with numerous components such as physics, audio, graphics, input, AI…</blockquote>
+<blockquote>7 steps that helped me transition from a software engineer to Machine Learning engineer</blockquote>

 <h3>2.
 The Rising Tide of Linux Ransomware: Are Your Systems Secure Enough? - <a href="https://medium.com/insightful-echoes/the-rising-tide-of-linux-ransomware-are-your-systems-secure-enough-98c99fc110ea" target="_blank" rel="noopener noreferrer">link</a></h3>